Michael Hemmingson: Independent scholarship

 As an independent scholar, Hemmingson focused his studies on Raymond Carver and William T. Vollmann, and the methodologies of critifiction and autoethnography.
 He published extensively in these areas of study, as well as critical monographs on Star Trek, Barry N. Malzberg, Charles Bukowski, blogging and micro-blogging.

-In 2009, at the National Communication Association convention in Chicago, Hemmingson was awarded, by the Carl Couch Center, the Norman K. Denzin Qualitative Research Award for his paper of auto/ethnography, "Fragments of my Grandmothers."
+In 2009, at the National Communication Association convention in Chicago, the Carl Couch Center awarded Hemmingson the Norman K. Denzin Qualitative Research Award for his paper about auto/ethnography, "Fragments of my Grandmothers."

 Radio

 From April 2012 until his death, Hemmingson hosted the show The Art of Dreaming on Revolution Radio at freedomslips.com.